nhtsai/notes/_posts/2021-10-26-probability-book.md

 * Similarly, the probability of the complement of event $A$ is made of the remaining events:

     $P_{\text{naive}}(A^{C}) = \frac{\lvert A^{C} \rvert}{\lvert S \rvert} = \frac{\lvert S \rvert - \lvert A \rvert}{\lvert S \rvert} = 1 - \frac{\lvert A \rvert}{\lvert S \rvert} = 1 - P_{\text{naive}(A)}$

-* The naive definition requires $S$ to be finite with equally likely outcomes.
 * Can be applied in certain situations:
     * There is *symmetry* in the problem that makes outcomes equally likely.
 E.g. fair coin or deck of cards.
     * The outcomes are equally likely *by design*.
 E.g. conducting a survey of $n$ people in a population of $N$ people using a simple random sample to select people.